KrystinCWL/LLM-Chatbot_Local_Groq-Llama_Google-Gemini_OpenAI/README.md

-# LLM-Chatbot_Local_Groq-Llama_Google-Gemini_OpenAI
+# LLM Chatbot Application with Role-Based Access System
 1. Set up a server environment locally on a laptop, creating an application using a database.
-2. Integrate Large Language Models (LLMs) with a fully functioning application.
-3. Deploy the user management application with role-based access to the Smith IT server.
+2. Deploy the user management application with role-based access to the Smith IT server.
+3. Integrate Large Language Models (LLMs) with a fully functioning application.
+  (a) Local LLM
+  (b) Groq Llama
+  (c) Google Gemini
+  (d) OpenAI

 The specific technologies are Python (Scripting), Flask (Application framework), and MySQL (database).